Skip to content

 avl_tree.rb

-For the unbalanced node 3 shown in Figure 7-30, using either left or right rotation alone cannot restore balance to the subtree.
+For the unbalanced node 3 in Figure 7-30, using either left rotation or right rotation alone cannot restore the subtree to balance.
 In this case, a "left rotation" needs to be performed on child first, followed by a "right rotation" on node.

 Left-right rotation